 -Grossly lipemic (triolein level of >1250 mg/dL)

 -Grossly icteric (total bilirubin level of >20 mg/dL)

 -Presence of particulate matter

-2. Bennett B, Branson B, Delaney K, et al: HIV testing algorithms: a status report.
-Association of Public Health Laboratories, April 2009. http://www.aphl.org/aphlprograms/infectious/hiv/Documents/ID_2009April_HIV-Testing-Algorithms-Status-Report.pdf
+1. Bennett B, Branson B, Delaney K, et al: HIV testing algorithms: a status report.
+A publication from The Association of Public Health Laboratories.
+April 2009.
+Available from http://www.aphl.org/aphlprograms/infectious/hiv/Documents/ID_2009April_HIV-Testing-Algorithms-Status-Report.pdf

 2. Chavez P, Wesolowski L, Patel P, et al: Evaluation of the performance of the Abbott ARCHITECT HIV Ag/Ab Combo assay.
 J Clin Virol 2011;52(Suppl 1):S51-S55